yurilimace/front-end-test/README.md

 1. Fork this repo
 2. Clone your fork
 3. `npm install` it
-4. Do your magic
+4. Do your magic 🌈
 5. Push your work
+6. Deploy your project somewhere (we recommend using [surge.sh](https://surge.sh/))
-6. Reply your invitation email with a link to your repository
+7. Reply your invitation email with the links to your repository and your deployed project

 *There's no need to send us a pull request with your code.
 All tests should be sent to us via email.*